 This event is an opportunity to access this private, pristine and protected environment to experience an incredibly peaceful, restorative connection with nature.

 The Sanctuary is 82 acres, with most of the bush protected by a Heritage Bush Agreement since 1993.
 The property is also a private National Park Sanctuary.
 We have the beginning of the Finnis River running through the property.
 There are rare species of plants, birds and animals.
-We see many many blue wrens every time we are there, as well as wedge tail eagles, vulnerable yellow tail black cockatoos, beautiful little scarlet robins and bright yellow golden whistlers.
+We see many many fairy (blue) wrens every time we are there, as well as wedge tail eagles, vulnerable yellow tail black cockatoos, beautiful little scarlet robins and bright yellow golden whistlers.
 There are kangaroos, koalas and echidnas.
 The river is unbelievably beautiful and a rare example of a very healthy ecosystem with reeds, fallen trees, lots of fish, yabbies and dragon flies.
 We have a large forest of blue gums as well as enormous stringy bark trees.
 The Sanctuary is a sensory delight and stepping out of the car after driving from the city is a beautiful experience to inhale the clean, scented air.

 Who runs this?

 Nature OT is the passion of Bronwyn Paynter.
 I am an occupational therapist with 30 years experience, and a passion for supporting wellbeing.
 I am a certified Forest & Nature Therapy Guide with the Association of Forest & Nature Therapy Guides and Programs, and a permaculture designer.
 Nature connection started with gardening, camping (as a girl guide) and family holidays in nature.
 For the last few years I’ve been coaching occupational therapists internationally in ways to work more closely with nature because there is so much evidence about how nature is the optimal environment for people to flourish.

 We purchased The Sanctuary, Yundi in 2018 and are dedicated to sharing this heritage protected nature with as many people as we can.